 The ulcer clinic is a team of multidisciplinary experts who provide comprehensive treatment of chronic ulcers and ulcers that are difficult to heal.

-The aim of the ulcer clinic is to seamlessly meet the need for care, without having to queue for surgery, and using techniques based on the latest information.
+The aim of the ulcer clinic is to meet the need for care seamlessly, without the patient having to wait for surgery, and using techniques based on the latest information.
 The clinic's operations are based on a multidisciplinary approach that aims to investigate and treat the underlying causes of an ulcer first.
-Next, the patient is given individually tailored treatment to permanently close the ulcer using conservative or surgical methods.
-Once the ulcer has healed, we plan foot treatment based on the cause of the ulcer to prevent its recurrence.
+Next, the patient is given individually tailored treatment to close the ulcer permanently using conservative or surgical methods.
+Once the ulcer has healed, we plan foot treatment based on the cause of the ulcer, to prevent its recurrence.

 Diabetes is related to various complications, of which foot ulcers require the most days of hospital care.
 Prevention is of utmost importance in the treatment of foot ulcers.